-PROGRAM TITLE Population Served Stepping Stones This program provides rental assistance for chronically homeless individuals and families in connection with supportive services funded through the Department of Behavioral Health (DBH Under this program, HACSB provides the housing services based on eligible referrals from the Coordinated Entry System (CES) and DBH, matches the housing funds by providing supportive services.
-New Horizons This program provides rental assistance for hard to serve persons with disabilities in connection with supportive services funded through the Department of Behavioral Health (DBH).
-This is an ongoing program, and all turnover vouchers focus on providing housing to chronically homeless households.
-Under this program, HACSB provides the housing services based on eligible referrals from the CES and DBH, matches the housing funds by providing supportive services.
-148 Laurelbrook Estates This program assists individuals or families experiencing disabling conditions and homelessness and is a Continuum of Care project-based voucher subsidy tied to designated scattered sites throughout the County of San Bernardino.
+PROGRAM TITLE POPULATION SERVED Families Served As of FYE 2023 Laurelbrook Estates This program assists individuals or families experiencing disabling conditions and homelessness and is a Continuum of Care project-based voucher subsidy tied to designated scattered sites throughout the County of San Bernardino.
 The supportive services are offered through the Department of Behavioral Health.
-26 Project Gateway HACSB formed a partnership with Ontario Housing Authority, Mercy House Living Centers Inc., and the San Bernardino County Department of Behavioral Health (DBH) to provide permanent housing in conjunction with long-term supportive services including mental health care, employment, self-sufficiency etc. to our homeless community.
-Cornerstone This program implemented in 2012 and provides rental assistance for hard to serve homeless individuals and families with disabilities in connection with supportive services funded through the Department of Behavioral Health (DBH).
-HACSB provides the housing services based on eligible referrals from the CES and DBH, matches housing funds by providing supportive services.
-Whispering Pines This program implemented in 2012 and provides rental assistance for hard to serve homeless individuals and families with disabilities in connection with supportive services funded through the 21
+25 Project Gateway HACSB formed a partnership with Ontario Housing Authority, Mercy House Living Centers Inc., and the San Bernardino County Department of Behavioral Health (DBH) to provide permanent housing in conjunction with long-term supportive services including mental health care, employment, self-sufficiency etc. to our homeless community.
+11 Cornerstone Effective October 1, 2022, four tenant-based programs (Whispering Pines, Stepping Stones, New Horizons, and Cornerstone) consolidated into one tenant-based program called Cornerstone.
+The consolidated program provides rental assistance for hard to serve chronically homeless individuals and families with disabilities in connection with supportive services funded through the Department of Behavioral Health (DBH).
+HACSB provides the housing services based on eligible referrals from the CES and DBH, of which DBH matches housing funds by providing supportive services.
+236 Lantern Woods This program implemented in 2012 and is a Continuum of Care project-based voucher subsidy tied to designated sites in the County of San Bernardino.
+The supportive services are offered through the Department of Behavioral Health for homeless individuals and families.
+15

-715 East Brier Drive | San Bernardino, CA 92408 | 909.890.0644 Page 155 HACSB.COM
+715 East Brier Drive | San Bernardino, CA 92408 | 909.890.0644 Page 171 HACSB.COM